Varsh-04/Stock-Analysis/README.md

 # Data Structure Overview:

-For this project, the data is organized in a tabular format where each row represents a daily record for the stocks of Google, Apple, Microsoft, Tesla, and Amazon.
+In this project, the data is organized in a tabular format where each row represents a daily record for the stocks of Google, Apple, Microsoft, Tesla, and Amazon.
 The key columns in the dataset include:
 -	Date: The specific date for each stock price entry.
 -	Open Price: The price at which the stock opened for trading.
 -	Close Price: The closing price of the stock at the end of the trading day.